01 of 12

 11 of 12

 If you come across used or vintage pottery at an antique store or flea market, check for cracks, even hairlines.
 Chips around the rim affect the look for serious collectors, but it won't affect the ability of the pot to hold soil and a plant.
 The advantage of vintage pottery is that they are unique, go with a certain architectural style and period of a house (mid-century modern, Craftsman, etc.), and you can sometimes get them for a great price if the seller has no idea what they are getting rid of.

 If the pottery is new, it should be in good shape.
 Polyresin pots are made to mimic textures of stoneware and other types of pottery but are comparatively lightweight, easier to handle, and to move around the garden.
 Some countries use lead in their pottery; make sure you know where it was made.Continue to 12 of 12 below.

 12 of 12

 Pass on tools that are rusty and falling apart, unless they happen to be a top brand and you know from experience that some linseed oil or elbow grease will bring them back to near-new condition.

 Otherwise, invest in good quality, sharp new gardening tools from a reputable brand, like Fiskars, Felcos, or Corona.
-If you're the one doing the yard work, you owe it to yourself to have tools that perform well.
+If you're the one doing the yard work, you owe it to yourself to have tools that are ergonomic and perform well.